 Excess salinity poses a growing threat to food production, drinking water quality and public health.
 Salts increase the cost of urban drinking water and wastewater treatment, which are paid for by residents and businesses.
-Increasing salinity is likely the largest long-term chronic water quality impairment to surface and groundwater in the Central Valley.
-Salinity, including nitrate, from past and current sources impair beneficial uses of waters throughout the Valley landscape and result in pollution of drinking water sources for some communities in the Central Valley.
+Increasing salinity is likely the largest long-term chronic water quality impairment to surface and groundwater in California’s Central Valley.
+Salinity, including nitrate, from past and current sources impair beneficial uses of waters throughout the Valley landscape and result in pollution of drinking water sources for some Central Valley communities.

 The United States Geological Survey (USGS) classifies water of varying concentrations of salt as: